 For me, there’s always an element of my emotions seeping in either consciously or unconsciously and there’s often overlap between seasons in designing for me.
 For SS18, an extended stay in California was very inspiring during the time of the super blooms.
 By May of 2017 I had spent months thinking about the collection, sketching, and developing ideas on the side, as well as probably painted at least 50 different print ideas.
 In the end, I narrow it down to a fine-tuned the colour palette, finalise my handloom designs and the final patterns.
 In June of 2017, I was in India on a production trip and played with the blocks, which had been hand carved based on my paintings, to create the print repeat.
 There are always several fittings where often the designs of the clothing pieces get finalised and shift a bit.
 By August the samples were completed but even then I altered some things as well as cut some styles and fabrications out.
 In September the collection is presented to buyers, production begins in November, and everything goes to stores and customers in March of 2018.

-ITE: Thank you for such a detailed description of all the work and passion that leads to the final pieces.
+ITE: Thank you for such a detailed description.
 How do you think this varies from the fast fashion process in your opinion?

 ITE: Were you always ethically aware from the early stages in your career?
 What was the main moment which made you break away to start your own brand journey?